pysal/governance/conduct/code_of_conduct.rst

 You can report issues to the PySAL Code of Conduct committee at pysal-conduct@googlegroups.com.
-Also, resolutions are announced via the `Code of Conduct gitter channel`_.
+Also, resolutions are announced via the `Code of Conduct discord channel`_.
 Currently, the committee consists of:

--  Stefanie Lumnitz
+-  Wei Kang

-   -  stefanie.lumnitz@gmail.com
+   -  WeiKang9009@gmail.com

 -  James Gaboardi